-In this unit students begin developing the recital program they will present in Unit 4.
-Students use music analysis skills to refine strategies for developing their performances.
-Students analyse interpretation in a wide range of recorded music, responding to and analysing musical elements, concepts and compositional devices.
-They develop their ability to identify, recreate and notate music language concepts such as scales, melodies, chords, harmony and rhythmic materials that relate to the works studied.
+In this unit students begin developing the program they will present in Unit 4.
+They use music analysis skills to refine strategies for developing their performances.
+Students also analyse interpretation in a wide range of recorded music, responding to and analysing music elements, concepts, compositional devices and music language.
+Students also learn how to recognise and recreate music language concepts such as scales, melodies, chords, harmony and rhythmic materials that relate to contemporary music.